MinghuiChen43/awesome-deep-phenomena/README.md

 - A critical analysis of self-supervision, or what we can learn from a single image. [[paper]](https://arxiv.org/abs/1904.13132) [[code]](https://github.com/yukimasano/linear-probes)
   - Yuki M. Asano, Christian Rupprecht, Andrea Vedaldi. *ICLR 2020*
   - Digest: We show that three different and representative methods, BiGAN, RotNet and DeepCluster, can learn the first few layers of a convolutional network from a single image as well as using millions of images and manual labels, provided that strong data augmentation is used.
 However, for deeper layers the gap with manual supervision cannot be closed even if millions of unlabelled images are used for training.

+### 2018

+- Representation Learning with Contrastive Predictive Coding. [[paper]](https://arxiv.org/abs/1807.03748)
+  - Aaron van den Oord, Yazhe Li, Oriol Vinyals.
+  - Digest: In this work, we propose a universal unsupervised learning approach to extract useful representations from high-dimensional data, which we call Contrastive Predictive Coding.
+The key insight of our model is to learn such representations by predicting the future in latent space by using powerful autoregressive models.

 ## Interpretability